InfinityWallet/InfinityProtocol/README.md

 - Infinity bridge: Integrating the Binance bridge and expanding it with additional Infinity bridged coins to make BSC the ultimate hub of cross-chain decentralized finance globally.

-- Staking pools: Earn additional rewards when providing liquidity to select PoS staking liquidity pools, deposited straight to the pool so you can passively compound all your rewards in a single pool.
+- Staking pools: Earn additional rewards when providing liquidity to select PoS staking liquidity pools, deposited straight to the pool so you can passively compound all your rewards in a single pool earning the benefit of staking rewards + liquidity providing fees.

 ## Screens